Wolf-Code/Template-Generator/README.md

 ### Creating a template

 Inside the template folder, create a new folder with a recognizable name.
 This will be the name of this specific template.
-This template folder requires a `template.config.json` file.
+This template folder can contain an optional `template.config.json` file if you intent to make use of parameters.

 #### template.config.json